 Why Should You Visit Maupiti?

 Maupiti is the kind of island where everyone looks familiar after just a couple of days.
 That won’t prevent locals from greeting you with a friendly ia orana and a big smile right from the time you arrive.
-The sheer beauty and laid back way of life, will make you wonder why on earth all the tourists get off at neighboring Bora Bora?
+The sheer beauty and laid-back way of life, will make you wonder why on earth all the tourists get off at neighboring Bora Bora?
 Locals have fought long and hard to prevent Maupiti from following the footsteps of its big sister down the road.
 In fact, the island is said to resemble the way Bora Bora used to be before it was discovered by the package holidaymakers.

 Maupiti is small enough to be explored on foot.
-You’ll have a huge smile on your face as you’re walking along its only main road, picking fruit and tropical flowers along the way, climbing its highest peak and crossing the azure lagoon to your very own Robinson Crusoe beach.
+You’ll have a huge smile on your face as you’re walking along its only main road, picking fruit and tropical flowers along the way, climbing its highest peak, and crossing the azure lagoon to your very own Robinson Crusoe beach.
 Let’s not forget the magic that lies beneath the calm waves, with giant manta rays and pristine coral just waiting to be discovered.

-What’s Included In This Guide To Maupiti?
+What’s Included In This Maupiti Travel Guide?

 Maupiti Travel Guide Map